What is ‘universal access’?

-Do I have to send my child to preschool or kindergarten?
+Do I have to send my child to an early childhood education program?

-If your child isn’t going to preschool or kindergarten, but you would like her to, you can find more information below about universal access in your state or territory.
+If your child isn’t going to preschool or kindergarten but you would like her to, your options for universal access might depend on which state or territory you live in.

 State and territory governments are responsible for education in the year before full-time school.
-Each state and territory government has agreed with the Australian Government about how it will make sure that children have universal access to high-quality preschool education programs.
+Each state and territory government has agreed with the Australian Government about how it will make sure that children have universal access to high-quality early childhood education programs.

 This means that your child might have different options for education in the year before full-time school.
 Depending on where you live, he might be able to go to a program at a stand-alone preschool, a school or a child care centre.

-Each state and territory will have to make sure remote families can access a program, which might include distance education.
+Each state and territory must make sure remote families can access a program, which might include distance education.

 Universal access costs

-The Australian Government is giving state and territory governments money to help with the cost of putting universal access into action.
+The Australian Government gives state and territory governments money to help with the cost of putting universal access into action.